The First Iron Law of Consumerism reads: Everything must be contained within in something else.

 I consider it a tragedy that some municipalities and states, motivated by misguided environmentalism, are actually banning single-use bags.

-We have tried cloth shopping bags and the result was a greater environmental travesty than plastic bags.
+We have tried cloth shopping bags and the result was a greater environmental catastrophe than plastic bags.
 Apparently, someone has not thought this thing through.

 We have light green bags with dark green lettering encouraging us to be greener still.
 We have bright orange and brilliant yellow road-safety bags.
 We have a bale of pink bags that grows a little more every time we attend a cancer fund raiser.